 - Taxes and certain other debts owed to the government-If the debtor owes certain federal, state, or local government taxes, customs duties, or penalties.

 11 U.S.C. § 507(a)(8). - Wages, salaries, and commissions-If the debtor owes wages, salaries, and commissions, including vacation, severance, and sick leave pay and those amounts were earned within 180 days before the bankruptcy petition was filed or the debtor ceased business.
-In either instance, only the first \$12,475 per claim is a priority claim.
-11 U.S.C. § 507(a)(4). - Contributions to employee benefit plans-If the debtor owes contributions to an employee benefit plan for services an employee rendered within 180 days before the bankruptcy petition was filed, or within 180 days before the debtor ceased business.
-Only the first \$12,475 per employee, less any amounts owed for wages, salaries, and commissions, is a priority claim.
-11 U.S.C. § 507(a)(5). - Certain claims of farmers and fishermen- Only the first \$6,150 per farmer or fisherman is a priority claim.
-11 U.S.C. § 507(a)(6).
+In either instance, only the first \$17,150 per claim is a priority claim.\ 11 U.S.C. § 507(a)(4). - the debtor owes contributions to an employee benefit plan for services an employee rendered within 180 days before the bankruptcy petition was filed, or within 180 days before the debtor ceased business.
+Only the first \$17,150 per employee, less any amounts owed for wages, salaries, and commissions, is a priority claim.\

+11 U.S.C. § 507(a)(5). - Certain claims of farmers and fishermen- Only the first \$8,450 per farmer or fisherman

-Deposits by individuals - If the debtor obtained from an individual a deposit for the purchase, lease, or rental of property or services for the individual or the individual's family, the deposit may be a priority claim.
+- is a priority claim.\ 11 U.S.C. § 507(a)(6). - Deposits by individuals If the debtor obtained from an individual a deposit for the purchase, lease, or rental of property or services for the individual or the individual's family, the deposit may be a priority claim.
 Unredeemed gift certificates are deposits.
-The priority is limited to \$2,775.
-11 U.S.C. § 507(a)(7).
+The priority is limited to \$3,800.\ 11 U.S.C. § 507(a)(7).